-YouTube is one of the biggest social networks – in fact, it’s even surpassed Facebook in Alexa’s list of the world’s biggest websites.
+YouTube is one of the biggest social networks – in fact, it’s even surpassed Facebook.
 And in this age of visual marketing, YouTube is also one of the best platforms for promoting yourself, your business, or your blog.

 In this blog post, I’m going to share 5 useful YouTube tips to help you grow your channel.